anttisalonen/progbook/rst/shop5.rst

 Orders
 ======

 Now, it would be nice to be able to see all the orders by a customer.
-It would be nice to be able to write a URL like e.g. "http://127.0.0.1:5000/orders?customer_id=123" and get an overview of the orders made by customer 123.
+It would furthermore be nice to be able to write a URL like e.g. "http://127.0.0.1:5000/orders?customer_id=123" and get an overview of the orders made by customer 123.
 Let's do this next.

 The part in the URL after the "?" is the query string and is accessible in Flask using the function "request.args.get()".
 In our case, the following line is what we need: